Tuesday, July 31, 2007

 ALSO, I had some of the mixture leftover this week, and I tried making small patties out of it and browning them in a pan-- delish!
 See the recipe below for instructions and more pics.

-I adapted this recipe (with what I had in the house) from "Eating Well" magazine.
+I adapted this recipe (with what I had in the house) from a salad recipe in "Eating Well" magazine.
 I thought I had ruined it because I over-cooked the split lentils, so that they were mushy (to be fair-- this is very easy to do, since they cook so quickly!).
 The salad kind of stuck together like a pate.
 But I cooled it in the refrigerator and hoped for the best-- fortunately.
 It was more solid than a salad would be, so I decided to roll balls of it (loose balls) in the beautiful butter lettuce that we had just purchased here on Denman from Piercy Farm.
 Served with a bit more lettuce topped with juicy sliced grapefruit and olives (with a couple of sundried tomatoes on the side) in a balsamic vinaigrette, it was a filling and easy dinner for a hot summer evening!
 It was also delicious-- DH loved it!

 1 1/2 cups water